sania-k/ITCS6190_assignment1/README.md

 ```
 make up
 ```
-The results will print in your terminal
+The results will print in your terminal, as well as save in `out/summary.json`

 ### 5. Stop the stack
 Run the following to stop and remove the containers and volumes